kaz-utashiro/sdif/docs/index.md

 It also reads and formats the output from **diff** command from standard input.
 Besides normal diff output, context diff _-c_ and unified diff _-u_ output will be handled properly.
-Combined diff format is also supported, but currently limited upto three files.
+Combined diff format is also supported, but currently limited up to three files.

 Each lines can be displayed in different colors.
-Read **--colormap** section in ths manual for detail.
+Read **--colormap** section in this manual for detail.

 While **sdif** doesn't care about the contents of each modified lines, it can read the output from **cdif** command which show the word context differences of each lines.
 Option **--cdif** set the appropriate options for **cdif**.
 Set _--nocc_, _--nomc_ options at least when invoking **cdif** manually.
-Option _--notc_ is pereferable because text color can be handled by **sdif**.
+Option _--notc_ is preferable because text color can be handled by **sdif**.

 Environment valuable **SDIFOPTS** is used to set default options.